kroefer1/ping2win/README.md

 A: Yes!
 Just forward the port and share your IP/domain.

 **Q: How many players can the server handle?**
-A: Theoretically thousands, though it hasn't been stress-tested at scale.
+A: ~~Theoretically thousands, though it hasn't been stress-tested at scale.~~ I have stresstested the server and theoretically? around 50k, the only thing stopping me was doing everything from the same computer, but if its multiple users on different ips and etc it should handle a lot.

 **Q: Can I modify the game?**
-A: Absolutely!
+A: Sure!
 Just follow the GPL-3.0 license terms.

 **Q: Will you add [feature]?**
-A: Maybe!
-Open an issue or submit a PR.
+A: It is Very likely ill add your feature if you Open an issue or submit a PR.

 ## Support